The CEO Morning Routine: Starting Your Day Off Right

 I found that on the days that I did not work out, my brain was less sharp.
 I was more prone to stress.
 I had less energy.
 In contrast, on the days I worked out, I felt great, my mind was clear, I was focused, more confident, and had more energy.
 For me, at least, working out, was part of my performance.
 More on this here.

 I would roll into the office around 9:30 AM and isolate myself until lunchtime.
 That morning was my strategic time.
 I would review deal materials, think about deal strategy, and think about how to reach potential buyers and investors.
 It was a time for deep reflection and deep thinking.
 It was a large, focused, singular block of time for creative work.

 The afternoon was, admittedly, a shit show.
 Call after call after call.
 Sometimes double booked.
 Nonstop.
 But this was fine and by design because I had already accomplished the most strategic things on my plate.
 The quadrant two things if you are a fan of the seven habits.

 I take a similar approach now that I am a coach.
 Admittedly, I have much more time than I had in my prior rules.
 But it is even more important as a coach that I be open, present, inspired, and ready to serve my clients.
 So it is vital that I work on, and optimize myself, always.

-These days, I am even more focussed on sleep.
-When I wake up, I do a little personal yoga, practice, reading, writing, reflecting, connecting dots.
+These days, I am even more focused on sleep.
+When I wake up, I do a little personal yoga practice, reading, writing, reflecting, and connecting the dots.
 These are key activities for me.
 I do these in the morning, first thing.
 I still work out regularly.
 I try and schedule that after my creative work.

-These are just the routines that work for me.
+These are just the morning routines that work for me.
 They will likely not be optimized for you.
-But the takeaways are universal:
+But the takeaways for successful CEO morning routines are universal: